PhilippPaulsen/die-welt-der-formen/README.md

 ### **Next Steps**
 1. Website Launch (January 2025):
 - Translate all German content into English.
-- Finalize and integrate interactive visualizations:
+- Finalize and integrate interactive visualizations.
 - Observable notebooks for Wilhelm Ostwald and Sébastien Truchet.
 - Form-generation algorithms and interactivity.
 - Refine the website’s structure, design, and responsiveness.